Deep Face Recognition: A Survey: Face databases and Evaluation Protocols

 \subsection{Evaluation Scenes and Data}

 Public available training databases are mostly collected from the photos of celebrities due to privacy issue, it is far from images captured in the daily life with diverse scenes.
-In order to study different special scenario to get close to reality, more difficult and realistic datasets are constructed accordingly, as shown in Table \ref{tab5}.
+In order to study different specific scenarios, more difficult and realistic datasets are constructed accordingly, as shown in Table \ref{tab5}.
 According to their characteristics, we divide these scenes into four categories: cross-factor FR, heterogenous FR, multiple (or single) media FR and FR in industry (Fig. \ref{fig15}).